Foam Rolling 101: Here's What You Need To Know

 In the past couple of years, the use of foam rollers has skyrocketed in the wellness world for its tension-relieving and stress-reducing abilities for both the mind and body.
 Most people look to foam rollers for alleviating pain and soreness from physical activity and daylong sitting, but the benefits of foam rollers extend way beyond just feeling good; they help stretch our fascia, which plays an important role in our overall structure of our bones and joints.

-To better understand foam rollers from A-Z, here's a guide breaking down the dos, the don'ts, and a short series of exercises for the well-seasoned and newbie foam rollers alike.
+To better understand foam rollers from A-Z, here's a guide breaking down the do’s, the don'ts, and a short series of exercises for the well-seasoned and newbie foam rollers alike.

 Foam rolling targets the fascia.

-Most people think foam rolling is some sort of medieval torture designed to inflict pain as you roll out your tight IT bands, but the foam roller is capable of so much more—and used right, rolling doesn’t need to hurt.
+Most people think foam rolling is some sort of medieval torture designed to inflict pain as you roll out your tight IT bands, but the foam roller is capable of so much more—and if used correctly, rolling doesn’t need to hurt.
 The roller can actually help rejuvenate and strengthen your entire body by healing and restoring your fascia.
 Fascia is a thin layer of connective tissue that lies under the skin and wraps around the every muscle and organ in the body.
 The role fascia actually plays in the body is really only now being fully recognized.
 Fascia helps connect the muscles to the bones and joints and plays a key role in our structural integrity—so in a way it is like the scaffolding of the body.
 The best way to imagine fascia is to think of a thin Saran wrap-like layer that lies between the skin and the muscles like a web.
 If you’ve ever seen the white stringy layer when you cut into an uncooked chicken, that is fascia.
-Fascia is also where the nerves and the lymph nodes sit––so it is now being called a sensory organ because this is where pain originates and is communicated to the brain.
+Fascia is also where the nerves and the lymph nodes sit–so it is now being called a sensory organ because this is where pain originates and is communicated to the brain.

 What are the benefits of foam rolling?